Energy tower (downdraft): Potential problems

 Large industrial consumers often locate near cheap sources of electricity.
 However, many of these desert regions also lack necessary infrastructure, increasing capital requirements and overall risk.

 Demonstration project

 Maryland-based Solar Wind Energy, Inc. was developing a 685 m tower.

-Under the most recent design specifications, the Tower designed for a site near San Luis, Arizona, has a gross production capacity on an hourly basis, of up to 1,250 megawatt hours.
-Due to lower capacities during winter days, the average hourly output per day for sale to the grid for the entire year averages approximately 435 megawatt hours/hr.
+Under the most recent design specifications, the Tower designed for a site near San Luis, Arizona, has a gross production capacity of up to 1,250 megawatts.
+Due to lower capacities during winter days, the output for sale to the grid averaged over the entire year is approximately 435 megawatts.